-But after our first viewing, we told the owner we’d take it!
+But after our first viewing, we told the owner we’d take it.
 The place was heated with gas, rent was affordable and down below the greenhouses, there was space for a very large garden.
-There was also an outdoor kitchen for summer canning and a cold room in the basement!
+There was even an outdoor kitchen for summer canning and a cold room in the basement!

 It was well suited to our needs, so several weeks later, we settled in and challenged winter to fly at us now!
 Being accustomed to northern climates, we didn’t realize it was still three months off!

 Embracing Life in Our New Home